 - City commitments to net-zero provide a critical push for climate ambition ahead of the Climate Summit hosted by US President Joe Biden on 22 April.

 - 700 cities now part of Cities Race to Zero thanks to unique collaboration between C40 Cities, ICLEI, Global Covenant of Mayors, CDP, UCLG, WRI and WWF.

-London, UK (16 April 2021) — More than 125 mayors from 31 countries have today committed to take the urgent action necessary to tackle the climate crisis.
-The cities, which include Bangkok, Thailand; Chuncheon-si, Korea; Miami Beach, USA; Mumbai, India; and Rabat, Morocco, pledged to implement immediate actions that will deliver their fair share of the GHG reduction needed to cut emissions in half within the next decade and reach net zero carbon emissions globally by 2050.
+More than 125 mayors from 31 countries have today committed to take the urgent action necessary to tackle the climate crisis.
+The cities, including Bangkok, Thailand; Chuncheon-si, Korea; Miami Beach, USA; Mumbai, India; and Rabat, Morocco, pledged to implement immediate actions that will deliver their fair share of the greenhouse gas reduction needed to cut emissions in half within the next decade and reach net zero carbon emissions globally by 2050.

 The city pledges were shared by Los Angeles Mayor and Chair of C40 Cities, Eric Garcetti during a meeting between mayors and the UN Secretary-General, António Guterres.
 The gathering was convened to discuss the vital role of cities in delivering emission reductions, securing a green and just recovery to the COVID-19 crisis and in demonstrating what committed political leaders at every level of government can do to increase credible climate ambition and action ahead of COP26.

 96 cities made this commitment through the Paris Declaration, an effort launched by Mayor Anne Hidalgo of Paris in December 2020 on the fifth-year anniversary of the Paris Agreement.
 The total number of cities committed to net-zero through the Cities Race to Zero campaign now stands at 704.